namakurohman93/primordial/README.md

 > A list of unique possible values for the 'names' param can be found in dev/cache_params.py
 >
 > Please note that where a value contains an int, it should be treated as an id and replaced where relevant

+---
+> **disclaimer:** please note that this is a research project. i am by no means responsible for any usage of this tool. use on your own behalf. i am also not responsible if your accounts get banned due to extensive use of this tool.